Body protectors are designed to offer protection to a rider when falling off, being kicked or trodden on by a horse.

 Many body protectors on the market can be altered to fit in a number of different ways, meaning you should always find one that will fit you.
 It is vital to think about how you will wear your body protector when you get it fitted.
 For example, if yours will be worn over a riding jacket, then have your jacket on underneath when your body protector is fitted.
 However, if it will be worn over a shirt or cross-country top, then it should be fitted to be worn in that way.

 Most body protectors are designed to comply with EN13158 and a recognised BETA level standard.
 You will find them in stores at level one, two or three – but with level one being phased out as stocks are run out (due to its limited protective elements), level two and three protectors are currently more widely available.
 Riders looking for the best protection should choose level three, which will meet the requirements for any equestrian discipline.

-As air jackets become more popular, many riders are choosing to wear one over a level three body protector to enhance their protection, as air jackets purport to offer further safety features.
-However, these jackets – which are generally inflated by a small gas canister, and attach to the saddle with a lanyard – are still relatively new to the market and do not currently meet any recognised safety standard.
+As air jackets become more popular, some riders are choosing to wear one over a level three body protector to enhance their protection, as air jackets purport to offer further safety features.
+However, these jackets – which are made with airbags which inflate when a mechanism is activated as the rider is thrown from the horse, and attach to the saddle with a lanyard – are still relatively new to the market and do not currently meet any recognised safety standard on their own.

 For more information, download the BETA Guide to Body Protection (pdf) or contact the BHS Safety Team on 02476 840516 or email@example.com.